 The importance of a Rig

-The rig building is usually a major part of the most commonly seen procedure for
+The rig building process is usually a significant part of the most commonly seen procedure for

 animating 3d characters resulting in a smooth and complex animation is dependent

-upon the quality of the actual rig phase throughout the animation workflow.
+upon the quality of the actual rigging phase throughout the animation workflow.